rizac/eGSIM/README.md

 ### Check database data on the web browser

-(for further admin relateed stuff information, see https://docs.djangoproject.com/en/3.1/ref/django-admin/)
+(for further admin related stuff information, see https://docs.djangoproject.com/en/3.1/ref/django-admin/)

-Run the program, open the browser and go to:

 <details>
 	<summary>Create a super user (to be done **once only**)</summary>